strallia/admin-dashbord/README.md

 ## Purpose

-To practice using CSS Grid to create a dynamic dashboard layout.
-Responsive with desktop browsers but not mobile yet.
+Use CSS Grid to create a dynamic dashboard layout.
+Responsive with desktop browsers but not yet mobile.